Ty'rone Haughton is a Jamaican born poet, author and Care Leaver. His poetry focuses on societal issues, identity and lived experiences.

 Ty'rone's work as a facilitator has seen him work with organisations such as The Trussell Trust, Serendipity Institute for Black Arts and Heritage, Deliveroo, Leicester Curve, The Belgrade Theatre, Birmingham Commonwealth Games, Women and Theatre, Coventry City of Culture and The National Holocaust Museum to name a few.
 Ty'rone's unique experiences and expertise in social care, youth work and poetry have led him to create meaningful work which combines community outreach with creative writing and performance.

-Ty’rone recently founded his own poetry organisation, Literati Arts, where he offers high quality poetry projects.
+Ty’rone is the Founder and Artistic Director of poetry organisation, Literati Arts - which offers high quality poetry projects.
 Literati Arts predominantly works with looked after children and care leavers as well as the black community in Leicester.

-Hoods, is Ty’rone’s debut poetry collection, published by Verve Poetry Press.
+In November 2022 Ty’rone’s debut poetry collection HOODS, was published by Verve Poetry Press.